unzip

 -o

-overwrites existing files without prompting.
+overwrite existing files without prompting.
 This is a dangerous option, so use it with care.
-(It is often used with -f, however.)
+(It is often used with -f, however, and is the only way to overwrite directory EAs under OS/2.)

 -P password

-uses password to decrypt to decrypt encrypted zipfile entries (if any).
+use password to decrypt encrypted zipfile entries (if any).
 THIS IS INSECURE!
-Many multi-user operating systems provide ways for any user to see the current command line of any other user; even on stand-alone systems there is always the threat of over-the-shoulder peeking.
-Storing the plain text password as part of a command line in an automated script is even worse.
+Many multi-user operating systems (including PTC MKS Toolkit on Windows) provide ways for any user to see the current command line of any other user; even on stand-alone systems there is always the threat of over-the-shoulder peeking.
+Storing the plaintext password as part of a command line in an automated script is even worse.
 Whenever possible, use the non-echoing, interactive prompt to enter passwords.
 (And where security is truly important, use strong encryption such as Pretty Good Privacy instead of the relatively weak encryption provided by standard zipfile utilities.)

 -q

-performs operations quietly (-qq = even quieter).
+perform operations quietly (-qq = even quieter).
 Ordinarily unzip prints the names of the files it's extracting or testing, the extraction methods, any file or zipfile comments that may be stored in the archive, and possibly a summary when finished with each archive.
-The -q[q] option suppresses the printing of some or all of these messages.
+The -q[q] options suppress the printing of some or all of these messages.

 -s

-[OS/2, NT, MS-DOS] converts spaces in file names to underscores.
-Since all PC operating systems allow spaces in file names, unzip by default extracts file names with spaces intact (for example, "EA DATA.
-SF").
-This can be awkward, however, since MS-DOS in particular does not gracefully support spaces in file names.
+[OS/2, NT, MS-DOS, PTC MKS Toolkit] convert spaces in filenames to underscores.
+Since all PC operating systems allow spaces in filenames, unzip by default extracts filenames with spaces intact (e.g., ``EA DATA.
+SF'').
+This can be awkward, however, since MS-DOS in particular does not gracefully support spaces in filenames.
 Conversion of spaces to underscores can eliminate the awkwardness in some cases.

 -U